rozek/node-red-flow-stablelm-3b-4e1t/README.md

 If you are new to Node-RED, [just follow the instructions from their docs](https://nodered.org/docs/user-guide/editor/workspace/import-export).

+## Configuration ##

+By default, all StableLM-3B-4E1T function nodes expect their executables (and the model itself) in the folder `$HOME/.node-red` (where `$HOME` is the user's home directory)

+If you prefer to store everything in a different folder, simply edit the "configure Settings" node from [StableLM-3B-4E1T-Flows.json](https://raw.githubusercontent.com/rozek/node-red-flow-stablelm-3b-4e1t/master/StableLM-3B-4E1T-Flows.json) and set `globals.UserDir` to the fully qualified path of the directory you chose.

 ## Function Node Usage ##

 All function nodes expect their parameters as properties of the msg object.
 The prompt itself (or the input text to tokenize or calculate embeddings from) is expected in `msg.payload` and will later be replaced by the function result.